-Grasset
+Grasset Gold

-The Grasset project is part of the Detour Fenelon Gold Trend land package acquired with the acquisition of Balmoral in 2020.
+The Grasset gold property is part of the Detour-Fenelon Gold Trend land package acquired with the acquisition of Balmoral in 2020.
 It is located adjacent to the Fenelon property (100% Wallbridge) and approximately 50 km west-northwest of Matagami, Québec.
-The Company owns a 100% interest in the retained portion of the Grasset property and there are no underlying royalties.
+The Company owns a 100% interest in the retained portion of the Grasset gold property after the sale of certain Grasset claims to Archer in November 2022 and there are no underlying royalties.
+Archer granted Wallbridge a royalty equal to 2% of net smelter returns less the amount of any preexisting royalties on encumbered portions of the claims on the Grasset property sold to Archer.
+In certain circumstances, Wallbridge will be granted a right of first refusal to acquire any new royalties sold by Archer on the Grasset claims that were purchased by Archer from Wallbridge.
 Between 2021 and 2022, the Company completed a 5-hole drill program for a total of 5,904 m.